chloechiaw/treepedia2.0/README.md

 Transformer decoder with masked attention instead of the standard cross-attention (Section 3.2.1).

+A backbone that extracts lowresolution features from an image.
+A pixel decoder that gradually upsamples low-resolution features from the output of the backbone to generate high-resolution per-pixel embeddings.
+And finally a Transformer decoder that operates on image features to process object queries

 ## Relevant variable descriptions
 - batch[original_segmentation_maps][0] = the ground truth segmentation maps for the 0th image
 - batch[predicted_segmentation_maps][0] = performing inference and the predicted seg map from the model for the 0th image